-In this Deluxe Backgammon post we take a deeper look into the history of backgammon and associated tables games.
+In this Deluxe Backgammon post, we take a deeper look into the history of backgammon and other associated table games.

 Backgammon is one of the oldest known board games.
 The history of backgammon can be traced back around 5,000 years to archaeological finds in Mesopotamia (modern-day Iraq).
 It is an exciting two-player strategy game.
 Each player has fifteen checkers that move between twenty-four points on the board according to the roll of two dice.
 The objective of the game is to be first to bear off (move all fifteen checkers off the board).

 Backgammon is a strategy game.
 However, there is an element of luck due to the randomness of the dice.
-While the dice may determine the outcome of a single game, the better player will accumulate the better record over the long run.
+While the dice may determine the outcome of a single game, the better player will accumulate a better record over the long run.
 The game relies on dice to determine movement.
 However, there is a large degree of strategy in deciding how to make the most effective moves given each dice roll as well as measuring the risk in terms of possible rolls the opponent may get in return.
 The optional use of a doubling cube allows players to raise the stakes during the game.

 Ludus Duodecim Scriptorum, or XII scripta, is an ancient Roman game, which combined elements of luck and strategy.
 It dates from around the first century AD.
 It is similar to modern backgammon, in that each player has 15 checkers, and the pieces stack and move on and off the board in a similar fashion.
 The name translates from Latin as “game of twelve markings”.
 This is probably referring to the three rows of 12 markings each found on most surviving boards.
 The game tabula is thought to be a descendant of this game.
 Very little information about specific gameplay has survived.
 The game was played using three cubic dice, and each player had 15 pieces.
 A possible “beginner’s board”, having spaces marked with letters, has suggested a possible path for the movement of pieces.